ryantd42/NY-Legislative-Git/2023/A7123A-2023/bill.md

   May 11, 2023
   ___________

- Introduced  by  M.  of  A. J. A. GIGLIO -- read once and referred to the Committee on Transportation
+ Introduced  by  M.  of  A. J. A. GIGLIO, THIELE, GANDOLFO, DURSO -- read once and referred to the Committee on Transportation -- recommitted to the Committee on Transportation in accordance with  Assembly  Rule  3, sec.
+2  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the highway law, in relation to designating a portion of the state highway system as the  "NYPD  Detective  Brian  P.  Simonsen Memorial Bridge"